Researchers investigate why popular AI algorithms classify objects by texture, not by shape

 CNNs attain state-of the-art results in computer vision tasks including image classification, object detection, and segmentation.
 Although their performance in several of these tasks approaches that of humans, recent findings show that CNNs differ in key ways from human vision.
 For example, recent work compared humans to ImageNet-trained CNNs on a dataset of images with conflicting shape and texture information (e.g. an elephant-textured knife), concluding that models tend to classify according to material (e.g. “checkered”) and humans to shape (e.g. “circle”).

-The Google and Stanford team discovered that “naturalistic” data augmentation involving color distortion, noise, and blur can decrease this CNN texture bias whereas “random-crop” augmentation increases the bias.
+The Google and Stanford team discovered that “naturalistic” data augmentation involving color distortion, noise, and blur can decrease this CNN texture bias, whereas “random-crop” augmentation increases the bias.
 Combining these observations, they trained models that classify ambiguous images by shape a majority of the time.
 These models also ostensibly outperform baselines on datasets that exemplify different notions of shape.

 CNN model architectures that perform better on ImageNet generally have less texture bias, according to the researchers, but architectures designed to match the human visual system don’t have biases substantially different from ordinary CNNs.
 In the course of experimentation, the researchers also discovered that it’s possible to extract more shape information from a CNN than is reflected in the model’s classifications.